KIJO’s Website Critique: How the Tesla Website Sells Innovation

 When we think of luxury, we often think of tradition, old-school opulence and grandeur.
 This association works well for products and brands with a long heritage.
 Mercedes-Benz, Burberry and Fortnum & Mason are just a few examples of companies that capitalise on their longstanding credentials to sell products today.
 But how can young, innovative brands position themselves alongside these competitors in the luxury market?
+In this article, we critique the website design of the world’s most innovative automotive brand: Tesla.
+As we began reviewing the websites of luxury automotive brands, the Tesla website stood out from the rest.
+Truthfully, it may be one of the best modern websites there is.

-In this article, we analyse the website design of the world’s most innovative automotive brand: Tesla.
-As we began reviewing the websites of luxury automotive brands, Tesla stood out from the rest.
 The company has reimagined vehicles and sustainable energy for everyday life.
-Beyond cars and power banks, Elon Musk and his team of experts are selling an idea, a futuristic reality that’s right there for the taking – for a tidy sum, of course.
-Tesla’s website does a brilliant job of positioning its vehicles alongside its high-end competitors whilst clearly explaining the innovative technology.
+Beyond cars and power banks, Elon Musk and his team of experts are selling an idea; a futuristic reality that’s right there for the taking.
+The Tesla website does a brilliant job of positioning its vehicles alongside its high-end competitors whilst clearly explaining the innovative technology.

-For brands offering something pioneering, unusual or futuristic and pushing the boundaries of what’s currently available, our Tesla website review has insights for you.
-If you would like to incorporate any features discussed here on your website, the KIJO team are experts in luxury website design.
-Contact us to get started on your digital platforms.
+Remember, if you would like to incorporate any features discussed here on your website, the KIJO team are experts in luxury website design.
+Contact us to get started on reimagining your digital platforms.

 Why do Companies Struggle to Sell Innovation?

 Innovative products often provide original, practical solutions to everyday challenges.
-Things that we take for granted today – WI-FI, central heating, automatic cars and induction hobs – all began as innovative solutions to improve our daily lives.
+Things that we take for granted today – wifi, central heating, automatic cars and induction hobs – all began as innovative solutions to improve our daily lives.
 At the time, each pushed the boundaries of technology.

-The problem is that technology can be hard to see and therefore hard to sell.
+The problem is that technology can be hard to see and, therefore, hard to sell.
 Take induction hobs: it’s hard to make cooking food more efficiently look glamorous – unless you’re Nigella Lawson.
 Technology is rarely tangible and often requires an explanation for people to fully understand it.
 This is challenging when a company is pushing the boundaries of what’s currently possible, as potential customers won’t have a frame of reference within which to understand or compare their products.

 Innovative companies and their websites have to sell not only a product but an idea.
 A desirable yet simple-to-understand idea at that.
+So, how to do it?
+Tesla’s modern website does this masterfully.

 How the Tesla Website Sells an Idea